Mt. Zion Ski Hill

 Skiable Terrain by Difficulty Level

 Mt.
 Zion Ski Hill has 20 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Mt.
-Zion Ski Hill is mostly a beginner-friendly ski area, with about 25% of its trails as easy.
-However, it also has its fair share of more difficult runs - which account for the remaining 75%.
+Zion Ski Hill is a beginner-friendly ski area, with about 25% of its trails as easy.
+However, it also has a fair share of more difficult runs - which account for the remaining 75%.

 Beginner trails (identified by a green circle) are the easiest trails on the hill with a gradual 25% or less gradient, and are usually wide to accommodate beginner skiers.

 Intermediate trails (identified by a blue square) are usually the most popular and crowded runs, which have a slope of anywhere between 25-40%.